 This makes children feel conflicted.
 You shouldn’t make them choose.
 You need to work out plans with your ex.

 7. Don’t send messages or child support checks through your children.

-You are adults who need to learn to communicate well with one another and without involving the children unnecessarily.
+You are adults who need to learn to communicate well with another hand without involving the children unnecessarily.

-This hurts your children and makes them feel as though they should pick sides.
+This hurts children and makes them feel as though they should pi k sides.

 9. Don’t bribe your children.